AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings.md

 1. Deploy across your environments.

 You only need to complete this migration once.
-When you need to update the file, always update the `config.php` file.
+After migration, use the `config.php` file.

 ### Change locales